Champigny-sur-Marne: Immigration

+^{1} This group is made up largely of former French settlers, such as pieds-noirs in Northwest Africa, followed by former colonial citizens who had French citizenship at birth (such as was often the case for the native elite in French colonies), as well as to a lesser extent foreign-born children of French expatriates.
+A foreign country is understood as a country not part of France in 1999, so a person born for example in 1950 in Algeria, when Algeria was an integral part of France, is nonetheless listed as a person born in a foreign country in French statistics. ^{2} An immigrant is a person born in a foreign country not having French citizenship at birth.
+An immigrant may have acquired French citizenship since moving to France, but is still considered an immigrant in French statistics.
+On the other hand, persons born in France with foreign citizenship (the children of immigrants) are not listed as immigrants.

 Transport

 Champigny-sur-Marne is served by Les Boullereaux – Champigny station on Paris RER line E.

 Champigny-sur-Marne is also served by Champigny station on Paris RER line A. This station, although administratively located on the territory of the neighboring commune of Saint-Maur-des-Fossés, lies immediately across the river Marne from the town center of Champigny-sur-Marne and is thus used by people in Champigny.

 The Paris Métro is planned to eventually serve the center of Champigny; the new station will be located along RN4, near the railway bridge known as Pont de la Plage.